relayos/getrelayos.com/cline_docs/products/b2c/persist/prd.md

 - **Scalability:** Support for storing up to 1TB of personal data per user with efficient retrieval and synchronization.
 Ability to handle millions of concurrent users with consistent performance.
 - **Reliability:** 99.9% service availability with redundant storage and synchronization mechanisms.
 Comprehensive data integrity checks and corruption prevention.
 - **Security:** Zero-knowledge architecture where even RelayOS cannot access user content, comprehensive encryption (AES-256, RSA-4096), secure key management, regular security audits, and compliance with privacy regulations (GDPR, CCPA).
 Support for two-factor authentication and biometric verification.
+- **Privacy Levels:** Configurable privacy settings that enable different degrees of AI functionality based on user preferences, with clear indications of privacy impact for each feature.

 ## User Experience
 ### User Flows